nextstrain/docs.nextstrain.org/src/install.rst

 .. tabs::

    .. group-tab:: Docker

+      Running ``nextstrain check-setup docker`` will also report potential issues.
+      Make sure there are no errors or warnings reported.

       The Docker runtime requires that the Docker service is running on your computer behind the scenes.
       If you see a message like::